PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 > What happens when we render a question with an associated workspace?

-When a new variant of a question is created, we'll create a corresponding workspace in the database associated with that particular variant.
+When a new variant of a question is created, the main server will create a corresponding workspace in the database associated with that particular variant.
 This database entry will contain a unique hash/id/something.
 However, we're not going to actually provision any containers, etc. for this workspace just yet.

 We'll introduce a new `<pl-workspace>` element that renders (to start with) a "Launch workspace" button.
 We should introduce a new `workspace_url` to `data.options`, and this element (or potentially other elements) can use this to render a button. `workspace_url` will be something of the form `/pl/[garbage]/workspace/[workspace_id]`, where `[garbage]` corresponds to the different places that questions can be accessed from (instructor question, student variant, maybe others?).